Daily Flight Stories

 From the Flying Tigers to Europe

-By the end of his time in the AVG, he had flown 56 missions and shot down six Japanese aircraft, becoming an ace.
-In one engagement, witnessed by another American pilot, Howard had encountered perhaps 18 to 20 Japanese planes.
-He had dove on them and engaged the entire force, unsupported.
-He twisted and turned through the mix of enemy planes, shooting when he could and keeping them from attacking others.
-It was an extraordinary feat — and one that would not be recognized by the US Army for its bravery because the AVG (Flying Tigers) were a hired mercenary air force, not an official military unit.
+By the end of his time in the AVG, he flew 56 missions and served as the squadron commander of the “Panda Bears” — the AVG’s 2nd Pursuit Squadron.
+He shot down six Japanese aircraft and thus became an ace.
+In one engagement, witnessed by another American pilot, Howard had encountered perhaps 18 to 20 Japanese fighter planes.
+He had dove on them and engaged the entire force alone — unsupported.
+The other American pilot witnessing the engagement could not engage and was heading home — looking back, he didn’t expect Howard to survive.
+Instead, Howard twisted and turned through the gaggle of enemy planes, shooting when he could.
+It was an extraordinary feat — and one that could not be officially recognized by the US Army because the AVG (Flying Tigers) were a hired mercenary air force, not an official military unit.
+At the time, months before the Japanese attacked Pearl Harbor, America was still a neutral country.

-The unit soon was deployed to Boxted Airfield in England from which it began a series of missions against German forces in France.
-With the deployment of other Fighter Groups equipped with the P-51 Mustang for bomber escort as part of the 8th Air Force, the 354th FG was placed under the authority of the 8th Air Force, even if it remained part of the 9th.
-Their mission involved escorting 8th AF heavy bombers on their first missions against Germany.
 Maj.
 Howard flew his P-51B Mustang (AJ-A) with his six kills marked on the side — each one a Japanese flag.
 He would soon add a row of kill markers for Luftwaffe aircraft.
-On the nose was painted a phrase he had picked up while flying with the Flying Tigers — “Ding Hao!” — fittingly, it roughly translates to the combined meaning of, “Number One”, “The Best” and “Top Good”.
+On the nose was painted a phrase he had picked up while flying with the Flying Tigers — “Ding Hao!” — fittingly, it roughly translates as “Top Good” or “The Best”.

 The One Man Air Force

-On January 11, 1944, Col. Howard lead the 354th FG on a bomber escort mission over Germany.
-The bombers struck Oschersleben and Halberstadt, two cities that were about 100 miles to the southwest of Berlin.
-The 354th FG engaged the Luftwaffe and Col. Howard downed an Me 110 twin-engine heavy fighter as it headed toward the bombers.
-Then, an Me 109 flew across and he damaged it before turning to see an Fw 190, which he pursued.
+January 11, 1944, was a fateful day in Col. Howard’s career in combat.
+That morning, he took off from Boxted to lead the 354th FG on a bomber escort mission over Germany.
+The bombers struck Oschersleben and Halberstadt, two cities that were about 100 miles southwest of Berlin.
+On the way to the target, the pilots of 354th FG engaged the Luftwaffe and in the fray, Col. Howard downed an Me 110 twin-engine heavy fighter as it headed toward the bombers.
+Then, an Me 109 flew across his nose and he damaged it before turning to see another German fighter, an Fw 190, which he pursued.
 Moments later, he was stunned to see the German pilot simply bail out of the plane — without a shot being fired.
+He broke off and climbed for altitude.

-Shortly afterward, Col. Howard spotted approximately 30 German fighter planes forming up far ahead of the bombers — the trap was being set and there was nothing the bombers could do but fly on, waiting for the massed attack of the Luftwaffe.
-In similar encounters, other bomb groups had been decimated — for instance, the 100th Bomb Group had been butchered by the Luftwaffe during a recent mission to Munster, and just one plane returning home, the B-17 “Rosie’s Riveters”.
+In similar encounters in the recent past, other American bomb groups had been decimated.
+One example was the 100th Bomb Group, which had been butchered by the Luftwaffe during its mission to Munster.
+On that day, just one bomber returned home, the B-17 “Rosie’s Riveters”.
 As the aircraft commander, Lt.
 Robert “Rosie” Rosenthal later remarked, “The Luftwaffe swept through our group and shot down every plane in the group except our plane….
 We had two severely wounded waist gunners, we had a rocket hole through the wing.
 Two engines were knocked out.
 And we went to the target alone and dropped our bombs…”.

-A similar experience should have come to the 401st Bomb Group that day — except for Col. Howard in his lone P-51B Mustang.
+A similar experience should have come to the 401st Bomb Group that day, except that Col. Howard was there, flying alone in his P-51B Mustang “Ding Hao!”

 A Legendary Air Battle

-In the end, a well-known quote from Col. Howard sums up his life as a fighter pilot perfectly.
+A well-known quote from Col. Howard perfectly sums up his life as a fighter pilot.
 In a moment of self-reflection, he commented, “He who rides a tiger cannot dismount.”
 That was Col. Howard’s chosen profession, to ride a fighter plane and fly it in combat — even if it meant taking the greatest risks.

 The 354th Fighter Group is the top scoring fighter group of the ETO.
 Others make claim that the 56th or 4th FGs of the 8th Air Force were actually the top scoring groups — but that is not quite correct.
 Those two groups were the top scorers in the 8th Air Force.
 As for the 354th FG, being part of the 9th Air Force meant that they just didn’t have the same press coverage.
-What is more interesting is that the 354th FG scored so many kills in such a time frame — for most of the last years of the war, the 354th FG was assigned back to the 9th Air Force and flew ground attack missions, equipping the three squadrons with the Republic P-47D Thunderbolt, thus, they scored more kills in a shorter amount time than either the 4th or the 56th.
+What is more interesting is that the 354th FG scored so many kills in such a time frame — for some of its last year in the war, the 354th FG was assigned back into the 9th Air Force and strictly flew ground attack missions.
+For a time, they were equipped with the Republic P-47D Thunderbolt.
+Thus, they scored more kills in a shorter amount time than either the 4th or the 56th.

 How many aircraft did the 4th, 56th and 354th Fighter Groups each destroy — both in the air and on the ground?